Explanation: Hyaline

 - Allow an LLM to scan, search, and use your documentation to help you build your product(s) - Hyaline extracts and indexes all of your documentation, and makes that information available through an MCP server.

-And now consider the following use cases that Hyaline is not intended to support:
+Use cases that Hyaline is not intended to support:

 - Creating and/or updating documentation without human involvement - Hyaline is intended to augment team members, not replace them.